-Fulham pay tribute to Diop in 2-1 win at Leicester in EPL
+Fulham pays tribute to Diop in 2-1 win at Leicester in EPL

 Ivan Cavaleiro added a second goal for the visitors from the penalty spot in the 38th after Christian Fuchs tripped Bobby De Cordova Reid.
 Fulham previously failed with three attempts from the spot this season.

-Fourth-placed Leicester, which reduced the deficit through substitute Harvey Barnes in the 86th, could have moved level with Tottenham and Liverpool with a win against a team whose only previous victory in its first season back in the top-flight was over another struggling side, West Bromwich Albion.
+Fourth-placed Leicester could have moved level with Tottenham and Liverpool with a win against a team whose only previous victory in its first season back in the top flight was over another struggling side, West Bromwich Albion.

+But Brendan Rodgers’ team struggled to break through the worst defense in the league, with an 86th-minute goal from substitute Harvey Barnes all Leicester could manage.

+“I’m delighted with the team’s efforts,” Fulham manager Scott Parker said.
+“With where we are, we’re judged on our results.
+It was a battling display, some magnificent performances and some real quality as well.”

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports